stelligent/mutato/README.md

 ## Q & A

 **Q)** When I run `npm install` I get a `gyp ERR` error `(Error: Command failed: {home}/.pyenv/shims/python -c import sys; print "%s.%s.%s" % sys.version_info[:3];)`.
 What gives?
 **A)** Your node gyp is using python 3+ to execute a non python 3+ compatible script.
 You can either:
 * Switch the python versios to one supported by that gyp version (i.e. 2.7.10) using pyenv or similar _(preferred)_
 * Update the gyp version to one compatible with [python 3](https://github.com/nodejs/node-gyp/tree/v6.1.0)

 Then, rerun `npm install`.

+**Q)** Mutato generates typescript definitions from a JSON schema.
+Is there a reason we aren't generating the JSON schema from our typescript definitions instead?
+**A)** Generating `*.d.ts` files from a JSON schema offers a few benefits compared to the reverse approach.
+Namely:
+* Single source of authority.
+1 file is used for consumption vs many.
+* Portability.
+Validating against [JSON](https://json-schema.org/implementations.html) is less involved than validating against Typescript definitions.
+* Versatility.
+A JSON schema offers a wider range of [capabilities](https://json-schema.org/draft/2019-09/json-schema-validation.html) up front.

+The drawback of validating this direction occurs when an implementation is changed without updating the schema (or vice versa) happens.
+Such a case would cause the CI build to fail.